Lara Sousa

-Lara Sousa also Lara de Sousa is a Mozambican filmmaker.
-She worked as a programmer of the DOCKANEMA Documentary Festival of Mozambique for a number of years and had been engaged in social and development projects, focusing her research on gender issues, human rights and others.
+Lara Sousa, also Lara de Sousa, is a Mozambican filmmaker.
+She worked as a programmer of the DOCKANEMA Documentary Festival of Mozambique for several years and had been engaged in social and development projects, focusing her research on gender issues, human rights and others.

 Education

 Sousa has a specialization degree in Documentary Direction, obtained from the International School of Cinema and Television (EICTV) of San Antonio de los Baños, Cuba.
 She also studied Anthropology at ISCTE, Portugal and UCM, Spain, specializing in Visual Anthropology.

 Career

 In 2017, she wrote, directed and produced the Spanish documentary, La Finca del Miedo (The Farm of Fear), produced by IECTV, Cuba.

 In 2018, she directed a documentary film, Fin (End), also released in Cuba.